 When you’re realistic with your objectives, you’re less likely to get frustrated and heated when things aren’t getting resolved as quickly as you’d hoped.

-Route to challenging conversations: Which obstacles could get in the way?
+Step 4.
+Which obstacles could get in the way?

 Be proactive about potential roadblocks that may cause either of you to become more embroiled in conflict.
 These are some things that could get in the way: